Get

 Ragdolls are a healthy breed, but they don’t often live as long as Ragamuffins.
 They’re also prone to hypertrophic cardiomyopathy, but instead of kidney disease, you’ll need to worry about bladder stones with these cats.

-They also require a meat-based diet, and we recommend a mix of dry and wet food.
+They also require a complete and balanced diet formulated for cats, and we recommend a mix of dry and wet food.
 Once they’re mature, you should be careful not to overfeed them, giving them tightly portion-controlled meals on a regular schedule.

 They require more grooming than Ragamuffins, as their coats can become tangled and matted.
 As a result, you should take a brush to them every day if you can.
 Most Ragdolls enjoy being brushed, so this can be a positive bonding experience.

 Ragdolls need their teeth brushed and nails trimmed regularly, and beyond that, the only special grooming requirement that they have pertains to their ears.
-You’ll need to clean inside the ears once a week with a damp cloth to prevent bacteria from building up and potentially causing an infection.
+You should check their ears regularly and clean them as needed using a veterinarian-recommended ear-cleaning product.

 Suitability